MacOS Malware Development: 0x01

 shellcode_region.prot = VM_PROT_READ | VM_PROT_EXECUTE;

-// Write the shellcode to the allocated memory in the target process
+// Write the shellcode to the allocated memory.

-// Create a remote thread to execute the shellcode
+// Create a remote thread to run the shellcode.

 x86_thread_state64_t thread_state;